Jordan And Israel

 |October 5 – 18, 2019||$3,895*

 **Option B: Basic Tour + Oct.
 18th Jerusalem Free Day

 ***Option C: Basic Tour + Oct.
 18th Guided Tour

 12 nights lodging in 4 star hotels, Breakfast and dinner daily, Full time English speaking Israeli & Jordanian tour guide, Porterage (1 Bag), Tips to drivers, guides, and hotel staff, Services of long distance deluxe motorcoach as appear on itinerary, entrances and transportation as appear on itinerary

 Day 1: Departure from North America (October 5)

 Today we embark on our Journey to Jordan & the Holy Land.
 Prepare yourself for a life-changing experience.
 Get some rest on the flight in preparation for the days ahead as we walk the steps of the Bible.

 Day 2: Arrive Amman, Dead Sea (October 6)

 We arrive in Amman, and enter the Hashemite Kingdom of Jordan.
 You will be met at the airport by our local guide who will arrange shuttle service to the Dead Sea for our first overnight.
-Most overseas flights from North America arrive in Amman late in the evening, so everyone should be ready for a good night’s sleep!
+Most overseas flights from North America arrive in Amman in the evening, so everyone should be ready for a good night’s sleep!

 Day 3: Dead Sea Spa Resort (October 7)